On Wednesday the 2nd of September, the much talked about Kickstart Scheme was finally launched by the Government.

 Any organisation, big or small, can apply for funding.
 However, smaller businesses have challenged the likelihood of them being able to access the Scheme, given that there are a minimum number of places that companies will need to offer.

 Companies will have to offer a minimum of 30 places.
-If they are unable to do so, they will be asked to bid via an intermediary such as a Local Authority or via a Chamber of Commerce.
+If they are unable to do so, they will be asked to bid via an intermediary such as a Local Authority, Chamber of Commerce or a training provider.

 The intermediary will then bid for 30 or more placements as a combined bid including several different businesses.

-Companies interested in taking part will have to prove that the jobs are of good quality, that there are progression opportunities and that the jobs wouldn’t have existed without the introduction of the Kickstart Scheme.
+Companies interested in taking part will have to prove that the jobs are of good quality, that there is an opportunity for progression and that the jobs wouldn’t have existed without the introduction of the Kickstart Scheme.

 The roles must be for a minimum of 25 hours per week and run for no less than six months.
 They should also not require participants to take part in extensive training before beginning their placement.